 - Keep your incision and dressings clean and dry. - Do not remove your dressing.
 It will be removed at your 2-week visit by your healthcare provider. - Your dressing is water-resistant (not waterproof!).
-It is okay to shower or sponge-bath and let water gently run across dressings or incision; but no bathing, soaking, or swimming. - If your dressing falls off, replace it with Band-Aid bandages or similar and change daily while gently cleaning the incision.
+It is okay to shower or sponge-bath and let water gently run across dressings or incisions, but no bathing, soaking, or swimming. - If your dressing falls off, replace it with bandages and change daily while gently cleaning the incision.
 Pat to dry, do not rub. - If you have surgical glue, do not peel/pick from the skin.
 It will dissolve with time. - Check daily for redness, swelling, or drainage. - Sutures will likely be removed at your 2-week office visit.